 Install Your Church WordPress Theme #

-In the first 3. steps of your Church WordPress Theme documentation, you will see how to get it started properly.
+In the first 3. steps of your Church WordPress theme documentation guide & tutorial, you will see how to get it started properly.
 When you purchase our Church WordPress theme you will receive an e-mail with a link for download.
 Once you made the download you will have a bigger folder in .ZIP format.
 This is the case you have purchased our themes on the following marketplaces;

 With something like 9MB of size on the marketplaces with all the theme content called ‘ThemeMaster.zip’